oslabs-beta/Svault/README.md

 GOOGLE_CLIENT_ID = YOURIDHERE
 GOOGLE_CLIENT_SECRET = YOURSECRETHERE
 ```
-4. In your `+page.svelte` file that has your login page, choose between the following options:
+4. In your `+page.svelte` file that has your login page:

-    a.
-Design your own OAuth button
     - Create a button or component for each provider you want to use, that will route to an endpoint of `/oauth/[provider-name-here]/auth`
     - Make sure to include an anchor tag within the button and/or component.
 ```TypeScript